 Unusual Options Activity Insight: Kohl's

-Kohl's (NYSE:KSS) shares experienced unusual options activity on Monday.
-The stock price moved down to $47.7 following the option alert.
+Shares of Kohl's (NYSE:KSS) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $49.11.

 - Option Type: SWEEP